dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * The left-hand side is the expression to type-check
 * The right-hand side is the expected type of the left-hand side

-... and the operator returns the left-hand side after checking it's type against the right-hand side.
+... and the operator returns the left-hand side after checking its type against the right-hand side.

 > **Exercise:** Ask the REPL for the type of the following expression: